 Editor’s note, Sept.
 13: According to the event website, the ReCONNECT to Community event detailed in this article will be postponed to a later date due to Hurricane Florence.
+An update: The event has been rescheduled for Nov.
+27.

 For over 30 years, N.C.
 State University’s Institute for Emerging Issues has brought thought leaders such as Carl Sagan, Jimmy Carter and Hillary Clinton to North Carolina to discuss the state’s most pressing problems at its Emerging Issues Forums.
 Over that entire period, however, “North Carolina” has meant “within the Raleigh city limits.”